Skip to content

 Trivia Crack spent 66 consecutive days at #1 on the US iOS App Store.
 Then it stopped evolving.

-This refresh covers questions, duels, ranking, retention, pricing, and 2024-2026 pivots.
+This refresh covers questions, duels, ranking, retention, pricing, and the 2024-2026 pivots.
 Or start a 3-minute duel on any topic before reading.
 Got flashcards in your study stack?
 See our take on 11 alternatives to Quizlet before picking your main app.

 LearnClash vs Trivia Crack at a Glance

 LearnClash and Trivia Crack took very different paths.
 LearnClash is a competitive learning app with any-topic questions and skill-based ELO ranking.
 Trivia Crack is a casual party game built around fixed categories and a crown wheel.
-The table below sums up every major difference in 2026.
+The table below sums up every major difference in May 2026.

 FeatureLearnClashTrivia Crack